tisztamo/js-training/language.md

 }
 ```

-.smallab[Create a warn logger which logs to .remark-help-content with orange color!]
+.smallab[Create a warn logger which logs with orange color!]
+.note[targetElement: document.querySelector(".remark-help-content")]

 ---